 BUNNY CHOW RECIPE

 Do you know what a bunny chow is?
 Have you tasted one of these special South African delicacies?
-Try Chef Pieter’s recipe, add some yoghurt and fresh coriander and enjoy with the very versatile Leopard’s Leap Chardonnay Pinot Noir!
+One of our most popular recipes, we serve these curry bunnies with yoghurt, fresh coriander and beautiful glasses of Leopard’s Leap Shiraz!

 Lamb Bunny Chow Recipe